peckjon/OFT-to-HTML/README.md

 - **Input Directory**: Place your `.oft` files in the `input` directory at the root of the project.
 The application scans this directory for `.oft` files to convert.

 - **Output Directory**: The converted `.docx` files are saved in the `output` directory, also located at the project's root.
 If the `output` directory does not exist, the application will attempt to create it.

+### Watermark

+The generated files will contain a watermark from Aspose, the company which provides the file format tools.
+It can be removed by obtaining a license for "Aspose.Email for Java".

+They provide free temporary licenses at https://purchase.aspose.com/temporary-license/

+To use your license, simply add the file "Aspose.EmailforJava.lic" to the root folder of this project before running it.